NYU Dataset

 Instructions

-The atomic coordinates for the complex of RppH with Ap4A have been deposited in the Protein Data Bank (PDB) and all other data are included in the article in the Supplementary Materials.
+The atomic coordinates for the complex of RppH with Ap4A have been deposited in the Protein Data Bank (PDB) and all other data are included in the article on PubMed Central (PMC) under Supplementary Materials.

 Access via PDB